Getting it just right with your job posting

 Remember these 4 reasons for failure and make sure you avoid them as far as possible.

-In order to have your job posting work for you, there is a need to write brilliant job ads to attract the right recruits.
+To have your job posting work for you, there is a need to write brilliant job ads to attract the right recruits.

 There are many "How to write a job advertisement" samples on the web and you can experiment with them until you find what works best for you. if all else fails get a good copywriter that can do the job.